alyssa-tsh/DE_GT_THA_CareerCoach4.0/README.md

 - Reformatted block ranges (e.g., BLK 123 TO 125) ensure accurate matching.
 - Flexibility in input → Not case or spacing sensitive
 - subsets of addresses (e.g., 616A SENJA ROAD → BLK 611A/613A/615A/616A BUKIT PANJANG RING ROAD/SENJA ROAD) still return correct results.
--
+4. Query last updated time
 Limitations:
-Some non-standard address formats (e.g., 12 TO 14 DOVER CLOSE EAST won’t match 13 DOVER CLOSE EAST), and alphanumeric blocks recognized if they belong to a range(i.e no exact match for that value in address).
+Some non-standard address formats
+(e.g., 12 TO 14 DOVER CLOSE EAST won’t match 13 DOVER CLOSE EAST), and alphanumeric blocks recognized if they belong to a range
+(i.e no exact match for that value in address).
 The system must take in a town name (it cannot filter based on block number only) If the user types an additional word it will throw an error and it cannot take in multiple inputs only 1